ASSOCIATION OF AIRPORT INTERNAL AUDITORS, INC.

 SECTION 7.
 QUORUM AND MANNER OF ACTING.
 A majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting.
 The act of the majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors, except as may be otherwise provided herein.
 Actions taken at any regular or special meeting will be reported to the membership at the annual business meeting.

 SECTION 8.
 COMMITTEE ACTION.
-The President in consultation with the Executive Committee may appoint committees or panels in addition to those in Article V and may appoint representatives with titles and delegate authority to perform such duties or tasks as may be determined by the Board.
+The President, in consultation with the Executive Committee, may appoint committees or panels in addition to those in Article VI and may appoint representatives with titles and delegate authority to perform such duties or tasks as may be determined by the Board.

 SECTION 10.
 BUDGET.
 The fiscal year of the Association shall be from January 1st of each calendar year through December 31st.
-The Treasurer shall prepare a proposed annual budget for the forthcoming fiscal year and submit the proposed budget to the Board of Directors, for approval, by January 1.
-An approved budget will be presented to the membership at the annual business meeting.
+The Treasurer shall prepare a proposed annual budget for the forthcoming fiscal year and submit the proposed budget to the Board of Directors, for approval, by January 1st.
+An approved budget will be presented to the Membership at the annual business meeting.

 SECTION 1.
 OFFICERS.
-The Officers of the Association shall consist of a President, Vice President, Secretary and Treasurer.
-The offices of Secretary and Treasurer may be held by the same person, and when so held, shall be known as Secretary/Treasurer.
-No person shall be elected an officer who, at the time of election, is not a group member of the Association exercising active responsibility for the internal auditing of a public airport and engaged in such activity as a gainful occupation.
-All officers shall be members of the Board of Directors.
+The Officers of the Association shall consist of a President, Vice President, Secretary, and Treasurer.
+No person shall be elected an Officer who, at the time of election, is not a Registrant of an Airport Member of the Association exercising active responsibility for the internal auditing of a public airport and engaged in such activity as a gainful occupation.
+All Officers shall be members of the Board of Directors.

 SECTION 2.
 ELECTION OF OFFICERS AND TERM OF OFFICE.
-The Officers of the Association shall be elected bi- annually, beginning September 1 and ending August 31, as defined in Article III, Section 2, by the members at the annual business meeting of the members.
-Each officer shall hold office until a successor shall have been duly elected and qualified, or until death or resignation.
+The Officers of the Association shall be elected bi- annually, beginning September 1st and ending August 31st, as defined in Article IV, Section 2, by the members at the annual business meeting of the Members.
+Each Officer shall hold office until a successor shall have been duly elected and qualified, or until death or resignation.

 SECTION 3.
 REMOVAL.
-Any Officer or Director elected by the membership or appointed by the Board of Directors may be removed from office by a two-thirds vote of the Board of Directors or by a two- thirds vote of the membership at an annual meeting, whenever the best interest of the Association would be served thereby.
+Any Officer or Director elected by the Membership or appointed by the Board of Directors may be removed from office by a two-thirds vote of the Board of Directors or by a two- thirds vote of the Membership at an annual meeting, whenever the best interest of the Association would be served thereby.
 Such removal shall be without prejudice to the contract right, if any, of the person so removed.
-A Director may vote by mail but not by proxy upon any such question.
+A Director may not elect a proxy upon any such question.

 SECTION 4.
 VACANCIES.
 A vacancy in any office because of death, resignation, removal, disqualification or other cause may be filled by the Board of Directors to serve until the next annual business meeting of the Association.

 SECTION 5.
 PRESIDENT.
-The President shall be principal executive officer of the Association and shall supervise all of its affairs and offices.
+The President shall be the principal executive officer of the Association and shall supervise all of its affairs and offices.
 The President shall preside over the annual conference and business meeting and shall coordinate and preside over any regular or a special meeting.
-The President may sign certificates of membership and any contract or other instrument which the Board of Directors have authorized to be executed unless the Board of Directors shall otherwise expressly provide.
-The President shall appoint all committees as defined in article V. .
+The President may sign Certificates of Membership and any contract or other instrument which the Board of Directors have authorized to be executed unless the Board of Directors shall otherwise expressly provide.
+The President shall appoint all committees as defined in Article VI.
 The President shall perform such other duties and shall assume and discharge such other responsibilities as the Board of Directors may by resolution from time to time direct.

 The Vice President shall be responsible for coordinating the annual conference educational program.